 Finish you day (and your hike!) by taking an alternative route down to Listolade, a small village on the main road between Alleghe and Belluno.
 From here you can choose to catch a bus back to Alleghe, to Agordo for the closest accommodation, or all the way to Belluno, where you can stay or catch bus/train on to Venice or Cortina.

-If you have been able to secure accommodation at one of the 3 rifugios near Passo Duran, including Rifugio Passo Duran, San Sebastiano, Carestiato, then you can continue your hike south.
+If you have been able to secure accommodation at one of the 4 rifugios near Passo Duran, including Rifugio Passo Duran, San Sebastiano, Carestiato and Malga Calleda, then you can continue your hike south.
 The next difficult spot to secure accommodation is Rifugio Pramperet, Malga di Pramperet and Rifugio Pian de Fontana.
 If you are unable to get a bed in one of these locations, you will need to:

 Finish your day by hiking an alternative route to Forno di Zoldo, a small town with 10+ hotels, b&bs, holiday rentals and campground to choose from.
 There is a shuttle bus to reduce the last stretch of this section